 4. Establish definitive sales pipeline stages

-With company culture, lead generation and buyer profiles optimized, it's time to start building your company's sales pipeline.
-It should closely match your marketing department's buyer's journey stages to accurately track progress and make forecasts.
+With company culture, lead generation, and buyer profiles optimized, it's time to start building your company's sales pipeline.
+It should closely match your Marketing department's buyer journey stages to accurately track progress and build accurate forecasts.

-Every company should design a pipeline based on its unique sales flow, but here's an example:
+Here's an example, but note that every company should design pipeline stages based on its unique sales flow:

 5. Crunch numbers across each pipeline stage

 Filling your sales pipeline requires using each stage as a benchmark to measure KPIs.
-Calculate how long the average potential customer spends at the prospecting stage and compare it to how long the average close spends as a prospect.
+Calculate how long the average prospect spends at the prospecting stage and compare it to the amount of time the average close spends as a prospect.
 This information helps your reps prioritize leads effectively.